kishiyamat/ntu-ut-ling-vwp/README.md

 we need to manipulate them, so that we can understand them.
 Below them, we can see a column named studio event data.
 We need more information to tell what these character means.
-On the right, we have a column that tells us what kind of Gaze Event Type there were.
-In addition, we can see some logical constants NA.

-but those are not what we need. so what kind of data do we want?
+So those are not exactly what we were expecting. so what kind of data do we want, then?

 ---